ESCAPE-WP2/rucio-analysis/README.md

 rucio-analysis:escape
 ```

-Additionally, for development purposes, it is possible to mount the source from the host directly into the container provided you have exported the project's root directory path, **RUCIO_ANALYSIS_ROOT**:
+Additionally, for development purposes, it is possible to mount the source from the host directly into the container provided you have exported the project's root directory path as **RUCIO_ANALYSIS_ROOT**:

 ```bash
 eng@ubuntu:~/rucio-analysis$ docker run --rm -it \